-- You need to have a registered telephone number where you can receive SMS in order to complete the two-factor authentication login at MAX IV.
+- You need to have a telephone number registered in DUO where you can receive SMS messages in order to complete the two-factor authentication login at MAX IV.
 To verify or change the phone number, log into DUO and go to your personal information under Account Settings.
 The phone used to send SMS must be the one listed as your primary phone.

 You will first be asked to log in using your MAX IV credentials.